 “A lot of the fulfillment I was getting through the ministry, I get through Reformation, as well. … I’ve gotten pushback [from some members of his faith], but you’d be surprised at how little I’ve gotten.
 Mostly the feedback has come from people who said, ‘I had a father who was an alcoholic, and to see your approach has freed me from viewing everyone who partakes in alcohol as being of the devil.'”

 Last year some 25,000 people came through the doors of Reformation’s Keeping Room, the public area of the brewery that offers tours and tastings.
-And after opening as the state’s smallest brewery three years ago, Reformation produced approximately 5,000 barrels in 2016 (more than 157,000 gallons).
+And after opening as the state’s smallest brewery three years ago, just shy of a one-hour drive from Atlanta, Reformation produced approximately 5,000 barrels in 2016 (more than 157,000 gallons).

 For Nix, the journey to where he is today started 20 years ago on his friend’s front porch.